RuggieroFrancavilla/Incremental-Learning-iCaRL/README.md

 The repository contains the code for Incremental Learning project.
 In the master branch, the files contains:

-  -FineTuning -> Fine Tuning version;
+  - FineTuning -> Fine Tuning version;
-  -LWF -> LWF version;
+  - LWF -> LWF version;
-  -ICaRLMain ICaRL;
+  - ICaRLMain ICaRL;

 New proposal and Ablation studies are available in different branches:

-  -Loss---* branches with different proposals of losses.
+  - Loss---* branches with different proposals of losses.
-  -Classifier---* are branches with different proposals of classifiers.
+  - Classifier---* are branches with different proposals of classifiers.
-  -Proposals---* are branches with different approaches followed in the study.
+  - Proposals---* are branches with different approaches followed in the study.